rjclaasen/MonsterMaker/README.md

 ## Getting started

-To run gm-tools yourself, clone the repo and then install the needed gems:
+To run Monster Maker yourself, clone the repo and then install the needed gems:
 ```
 $ bundle install --without production
 ```